C0urante/kafka-connect-reddit/README.md

 - [x] Publish to [Confluent Hub]
 - [ ] Support reverse-chronological consumption
 - [ ] Sink connector
-- [ ] (In Docker) Replace variables in the prioperties files rather than append
+- [ ] (In Docker) Replace variables in the properties files rather than append

 PRs welcome and encouraged!